Last updated: 29 May 2026

 Dental help for Rhode Island veterans

 Some veterans qualify for VA dental care, but not every veteran enrolled in VA health care gets full dental benefits.
-VA explains who may qualify on its VA dental benefits page.
+VA explains eligibility on its VA dental benefits page.

 How to start without wasting time